-Architect and designer Frank Lloyd Wright was honored on the one-half ounce gold medallion released for the third year of the American Arts Commemorative Series.
+Architect and designer Frank Lloyd Wright was honored on the one-half ounce gold medallion released for the third year of the American Arts Commemorative Series (Buy on eBay).
 Wright believed in designing structures in harmony with humanity and the environment, which he referred to as organic architecture.
 During his career, he designed more than 1,000 structures and was recognized by the American Institute of Architects as the greatest American architect of all time.

 The obverse design of the medallion carries a profile portrait of the architect with an intense expression on his face.
 The reverse design carries an image of one of his most famous structures, Fallingwater in Mill Run, Pennsylvania.
 Following the architect’s desire to place the inhabitants in a natural setting, the building was constructed over a 30-foot waterfall.